 A virtual data room isn't automatically better than Google Drive.
 It's better for a specific job: controlled, trackable, secure document sharing during high-stakes processes.

-For most startup founders, the smart path is: start on Ellty free plan the moment you're sending documents to investors you don't know well.
+For most businesses, the smart path is: start on Ellty free plan the moment you're sending documents to recipients you don't know well.
 You get real analytics at zero cost.
 If you need more controls as your raise progresses, the paid plans are straightforward.

 You don't need to pick a $500/month enterprise tool for a seed round.
 But you do need more than Google Drive once real money is on the line.

 No setup fees.
 No per-user pricing.
 No sales call required.
-Start on the free plan, upgrade if your needs grow.
+Start on the free plan and upgrade if your needs grow.

 No. Google Drive is a cloud storage and collaboration tool.
 A virtual data room is a purpose-built platform for secure, trackable document sharing during sensitive transactions.
 Google Drive doesn't offer document-level analytics, watermarking, NDA enforcement, or audit logs - all standard features in a real VDR.